SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 ![mta srv](images/Exercise2_12_mta_srv1.jpeg)

-12. Next, in the `resources` section of your `mta.yaml` add connectivity and destination and make sure you have an entry for uaa_furnitureshop_XX as shown:
+12. Next, in the `resources` section of your `mta.yaml` add connectivity and destination and make sure you have an entry for uaa_furnitureshop as shown: notice the additional parameter `shared: true` this allows other mta's to share the instance of xsuaa that we have created as past of this application

 ```
  - name: connectivity
    type: org.cloudfoundry.existing-service
  - name: destination
    type: org.cloudfoundry.existing-service
- - name: uaa_furnitureshop_XX (XX is your unique student number)
+ - name: uaa_furnitureshop
    parameters:
       path: ./xs-security.json
       service-plan: application
+      shared: true
    type: com.sap.xs.uaa
 ```